How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Minimax regret and optimal decision rules

 \subsubsection{Sampling rule}

 Perhaps the most striking aspect of the sampling rule is that it is just the Neyman allocation.
-It is not adaptive, and is also independent of sampling costs.
-In fact, Corollary \ref{Corollary 1} shows that the sampling and implementation rules are exactly the same as in the best arm identification problem.
+This rule is non-adaptive (i.e., it is history independent), and is also independent of sampling costs.
+In fact, Corollary \ref{Corollary=0000201} shows that the sampling and implementation rules are identical to those used in the best arm identification problem.

-The Neyman allocation is also well known as the sampling rule that minimizes the variance for the estimation of treatment effects $\mu_{1}-\mu_{0}$. \citet{armstrong2022asymptotic} shows that for optimal estimation of $\mu_{1}-\mu_{0}$, the Neyman allocation cannot be bettered even if we allow the sampling strategy to be adaptive.
-However, the result of \citet{armstrong2022asymptotic} does not apply to best-arm identification.
-Here we show that Neyman allocation does retain its optimality even in this instance.
-As a practical matter then, practitioners should continue employing the same randomization designs as those employed for standard (i.e., non-sequential) experiments.
+The Neyman allocation is well known in the RCT literature for being the sampling rule that minimizes the estimation variance of the treatment effect $\mu_{1}-\mu_{0}$. \citet{armstrong2022asymptotic} shows that it retains its optimality for estimating $\mu_{1}-\mu_{0}$ even when adaptive sampling strategies are allowed.
+While Armstrong's \citeyearpar{armstrong2022asymptotic} result does not apply to best arm identification, Corollary \ref{Corollary=0000201} confirms that Neyman allocation is optimal in this context as well.
+Hence, practitioners should continue using the randomization designs employed in standard (i.e., non-sequential) experiments, even when adaptivity is allowed.

-By way of comparison, the optimal assignment rule under normal priors is also non-stochastic, but varies deterministically with time \citep{liang2022dynamically}.
+By way of comparison, the optimal sampling rule under Gaussian priors is also non-adaptive, but it varies deterministically with time \citep{liang2022dynamically}.
+In fact, after a set time point $t^{*}$ that depends on $(\sigma_{1},\sigma_{0})$ and the prior variance, it too becomes equal to the Neyman allocation; see Appendix H for a detailed description.
+There are likely priors for which the Bayes optimal sampling rule is adaptive, but analyzing optimal decision rules under general classes of priors (beyond Gaussian or two-point priors) presents a challenging stochastic-filtering problem.
+As such, it appears difficult to provide any general claims on what priors lead to adaptive sampling.